alexewerlof/micromustache/README.md

 ### Differences with MustacheJS render() method

 * micromustache is a bit more forgiving than MustacheJS.
-For example, if the `view` is `null` or `undefined`, MustacheJS throws an exception but micromustache doesn't.
-It just assumes an empty object for the view.
+For example, if the `scope` is `null` or `undefined`, MustacheJS throws an exception but micromustache doesn't.
+It just assumes an empty object for the scope.
 * also the `options` don't exist in MustacheJS but is a powerful little utility that halps some use cases.

 ## `compile(template, customResolver)`

-This is a utility function that accepts a `template` and `customResolver` and returns a renderer function that only accepts view and spits out filled template.
+This is a utility function that accepts a `template` and `customResolver` and returns a renderer function that only accepts scope and spits out filled template.
 This is useful when you find yourself using the render function over and over again with the same template.
 Under the hood it's just a thin layer on top of `render` so it uses the same parameters 👆.

 ### Return

-A function that accepts a `view` object and returns a rendered template string.
+A function that accepts a `scope` object and returns a rendered template string.

 ### Example